chocolatey/choco-wiki/FeaturesBranding.md

 **NOTE:** Branding of Chocolatey GUI will only available to our Business License customers, and requires a special build of Chocolatey GUI.
-The version of Chocolatey GUI that ships on the Chocolatey Community Repository does not include the ability to apply branidng.
+The version of Chocolatey GUI that ships on the Chocolatey Community Repository does not include the ability to apply branding.
 If you would like more information about the branded version of Chocolatey GUI, please reach out to support via the normal channels.

 In order for branding to work, there are a number of image files that are required.